 Maher Shinouda

-Maher Shinouda presented on Identity and Access Management (IAM) Reference Architecture, explaining its components, relationships, and key concepts relevant to the University of Waterloo.
+Maher Shinouda co-presented on Identity and Access Management Reference Architecture, illustrating IAM component structures and relationships to authoritative data systems.

 Maura R. Grossman